 The standard, however, does not go into great detail about what the plan should look like or contain.
-In practice, the plan serves the needs of many different people that can become involved with an engineered shoring plan, including the contractor, his workers, OSHA, the reviewing engineer and the lawyer, all of whom look for different things in the plan.
-This article looks at the site specific engineered shoring plan, what it should contain and the reasons why.
+In practice, the plan serves the needs of many different people that can become involved with an engineered shoring plan, including the contractor, his workers, OSHA, the reviewing engineer, and the lawyer, all of whom look for different things in the plan.
+This article looks at the site-specific engineered shoring plan, what it should contain, and the reasons why.

-Site specific plans are required when there is no tabulated data available for the shoring system that a contractor wants to use.
+Site-specific plans are required when there is no tabulated data available for the shoring system that a contractor wants to use.
 These cases are usually where:

-- Tabulated data shoring systems, like hydraulic shores and shoring shields for example, are being used in situations that are not described or allowed by the manufacturer’s tabulated data and or the OSHA standard.
+- Tabulated data shoring systems, like hydraulic shores and shoring shields, for example, are being used in situations that are not described or allowed by the manufacturer’s tabulated data and or the OSHA standard.
 The use is not meant to circumvent the tab data, but simply to use the equipment in a way that was not envisioned by the data.
-For example, shoring shields with end plates are not allowed by tab data, however, it may be safe to do so as long as the loads are calculated and do not exceed the allowable strength of a shield or the plates based upon a proper engineered analysis.
+For example, shoring shields with endplates are not allowed by tab data, however, it may be safe to do so as long as the loads are calculated and do not exceed the allowable strength of a shield or the plates based upon proper engineered analysis.

 Another example is where single lines of hydraulic shores are sometimes used in conjunction with shields at utility crossings.

-- With tabulated data the soils must always first be identified by the Competent Person in accordance with OSHA Appendix A. The OSHA soil types and loadings are often more conservative than an engineered soils analysis on a project specific basis, so there is the potential to gain depth and or shore spacing using engineering calculations based upon the specific site and not a generalization.
+- With tabulated data, the soils must always first be identified by the Competent Person in accordance with OSHA Appendix A. The OSHA soil types and loadings are often more conservative than an engineered soils analysis on a project-specific basis, so there is the potential to gain depth and or shore spacing using engineering calculations based upon the specific site and not a generalization.

-- Shoring systems like sheet pile and wale typically are a combination of steel shapes and are not designed and marketed as a shoring system.
+- Shoring systems like sheet pile and wale typically are a combination of steel shapes and are not designed and marketed as a shoring systems.
 There may be tabulated design data for the components but it still requires an engineer to apply the component data to design the system.

 - Manufactured systems like slide-rail and hydraulic brace are complicated and often times are best done by an engineer.
 Some manufacturers do provide tabulated data for these systems that can be used in more routine applications by trained, qualified personnel experienced with the systems.